-This information will help the Crown assess adequacy of consultation with Aboriginal groups, the as set out in the Updated Guidelines for Federal Officials to Fulfill the Duty to Consult (2011)3.
+This information will help the Crown assess adequacy of consultation with Aboriginal groups as set out in the Updated Guidelines for Federal Officials to Fulfill the Duty to Consult (2011).

-3 Visit the Aboriginal Affairs and Northern Development Canada website at: www.aadnc-aandc.gc.ca/eng/1100100014680/1100100014681
+&lt;sup>3 Visit the Aboriginal Affairs and Northern Development Canada website at: www.aadncaandc.gc.ca/eng/1100100014680/1100100014681

 Figure 1.
-Integration of environmental assessment, Aboriginal and public consultation information into the Environmental Impact Statement.
+Integration of EA, Aboriginal and public consultation information into the EIS.